 - Holy basil

-This Australian-native essential oil was initially used by the Aborigines for the treatment of coughs and colds, and sometimes even on skin issues.
+This Australian-native essential oil was initially used by the Aborigines to treat coughs and colds, and sometimes even on skin issues.

 Today, the same tea tree oil is used in the prevention and treatment of bacterial infections, mostly arising from insect bites.

-The oil’s natural anti-inflammatory properties work by neutralizing the harmful effects of insect stings, thereby easing the itching, redness, pain, and swelling of the skin.
+The oil’s natural anti-inflammatory properties work by neutralizing the harmful effects of insect stings, thereby easing the itching, redness, pain, and skin swelling.

 However, note that applying the oil to the affected area doesn’t guarantee immediate relief from itching, redness, or swelling.
 And as a result, calls for patience– comfort comes gradually.

 Camphor essential oil comes in four varieties; yellow, blue, brown, and white.
-However, only the white grade is often utilized for medicinal purposes as well as in aromatherapy (where it helps boost immunity, circulation, and relaxation).
+However, only the white grade is often utilized for medicinal purposes and aromatherapy (where it helps boost immunity, circulation, and relaxation).

 The oil features anti-fungal and anti-bacterial properties that help protect against infectious viruses.